adhavle-aws/account360/README.md

 ### Cleaning up

-To tear down your application and remove all resources associated with AWS Bookstore Demo App, follow these steps:
+To tear down your application and remove all resources associated with AWS Account 360 App, follow these steps:

 1. Log into the [Amazon S3 Console](https://console.aws.amazon.com/s3) and  delete the buckets created for the demo app.
-   - There should be two buckets created for AWS Bookstore Demo App.
+   - There should be two buckets created for AWS Account 360 App.
 The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.
    - *Note: Please be **very careful** to only delete the buckets associated with this app that you are absolutely sure you want to delete.*
 2. Log into the AWS CloudFormation Console and find the stack you created for the demo app
 3. Delete the stack